 \subsection{Kinematics model}

-In the kinematics model construction with JAM, we use the galaxy model with an axisymmetrically-deformed truncated SIS profile as the total mass density profile and an axisymmetric Jaffe profile as the stellar luminosity profile.
-For simplicity, and for isolating the effect of the intrinsic shape and the inclination angle of the lens galaxy, we choose an isotropic anisotropy parameter, i.e., $\beta = 0$ at all radii, and assume no black hole mass contribution to the kinematics.
-We use the stellar dynamical modeling software\footnote{\url{https://pypi.org/project/jampy/}} \textsc{JamPy} \citep{2008Cappellari,2020Cappellari}, which solves the Jeans equation Eq.(\ref{eqn:axi_jeans_1}-\ref{eqn:axi_jeans_2}) and computes the velocity dispersion map in projection.
-In Section \ref{subsec:kinematics_mock_data} we generate mock velocity dispersion data by projecting the 3D kinematics models onto random directions, and analyze the projection effect and the selection effect.
+In the kinematics model construction with JAM, we used the galaxy model with an axisymmetrically deformed truncated SIS profile as the total mass-density profile and an axisymmetric Jaffe profile as the stellar luminosity profile.
+For simplicity and to isolate the effect of the intrinsic shape and the inclination angle of the lens galaxy, we chose an isotropic anisotropy parameter (i.e., $\beta = 0)$ at all radii, assuming no black hole mass contribution to the kinematics.
+We use the stellar dynamical modeling software\footnote{\url{https://pypi.org/project/jampy/}} \textsc{JamPy} \citep{2008Cappellari,2020Cappellari}, which solves the Jeans equation in Eqs. (\ref{eqn:axi_jeans_1}-\ref{eqn:axi_jeans_2}) and computes the velocity dispersion map in projection.
+In Section \ref{subsec:kinematics_mock_data}, we present our mock velocity dispersion data, generated by projecting the 3D kinematics models onto random directions.
+We then analyze the projection effect and the selection effect.